prutya/go-api-template/README.md

 ## Building the production image

-Both server and worker binaries will be in the same image
+Server, worker and scheduler binaries will be in the same image

 ```sh
 docker build . --tag go-api-template:latest